Chapter 1: (Part 1/ Part 2) Chapter 2: (Part 3 / Part 4) Chapter 3: (Part 5 / Part 6 / Part 7) Chapter 4: Part 8 / Part 9

 A sharp pain ripped into me, and a spray of blood shot out of my mouth.
 I almost closed my mouth and clamped my hands over my lips, but Cricket wouldn’t let me.
 I couldn’t stop the noises, the prickling, the blood.
 The sound waves kept shredding and bending the air in front of me, with reds and yellows and bright blues.
 The coppery warm scent was the only thing to hold on to.
 It eased the pain somehow.

-Shepherd’s green light intensified, and behold; the nanobots stopped with their progress.
+Shepherd’s green light intensified; behold; the nanobots stopped their progress.